IRS Warns Taxpayers to know about Summertime Scams in 2017

 EFTPS scam:

-Finally, the scammer threatens the victim with arrest if the payment is not done immediately.
+Finally, the scammer threatens the victim with arrest if the payment is not made immediately.
 And the victims are told that the debit card is linked to the EFTPS, which is controlled by the scammer.

 Scams Targeting a Specific Sector of People: